Last updated: 31 May 2017, version 11 WCC Full Privacy Notice (PDF, 43.93 KB)

 We try to ensure that any information we hold about you is correct.
 There may be situations where you find the information we hold is no longer accurate and you have the right to have this corrected.
 Please contact the Council service/team holding your information.

 You are legally entitled to request access to any information about you that we hold, and a copy.

 Please see www.warwickshire.gov.uk/dataprotectionact for options on how to access your personal information.

-If you would like to know more please contact us.
+If you would like to discuss your information rights further, please contact us: